purecloudlabs/audiohook-reference-implementation/README.md

 ## Introduction

 This repo contains code to showcase a simple service that implements the [Genesys AudioHook protocol](https://developer.genesys.cloud/devapps/audiohook).
 The service is implemented as container hosted on [AWS Fargate](https://docs.aws.amazon.com/AmazonECS/latest/userguide/what-is-fargate.html) and is written in [TypeScript](https://www.typescriptlang.org/) using the [Fastify](https://www.fastify.io/) framework.

+This is an internal clone of the corresponding public [audiohook-reference-implementation](https://github.com/purecloudlabs/audiohook-reference-implementation) Github repository.
+Changes are first approved here before being pushed to Github.
+In this way, both repositories must always be kept in sync.

 > **IMPORTANT**
 >